-This special week has been created to boost awareness of our national recreational paddling sports, safety measures, skill development and heritage!
-Go canoeing, kayaking or stand-up paddleboarding during National Paddling Week to show your commitment to the fun, benefits and challenges of paddling.
+This special week was created in 2013 to boost awareness of our national recreational paddling sports, safety measures, skill development and heritage!
+Go canoeing, kayaking or standup paddleboarding during National Paddling Week to show your commitment to the fun, benefits and challenges of paddling.